PonyCui/PPJSONSerialization/README.md

 #### PPCoding

-If you wonder control a type transferring job.
+If you eager to control type transferring.
 Follow PPCoding protocol.

 For example, we eager to transfer an timestamp(Int) to NSDate, that's a common requirement.